julianmclain/blog/src/content/posts/002-the-great-gatsby.md

 always a tedious trek through the support docs, but after another 1 or 2 hours that was ready to go too.
 Overall, not a bad upfront cost.

-Now I'm off to the races.
+Now I'm off to the races!
 The process of writing markdown files, previewing the content live on the development server, and deploying the production build has been silky smooth.
-It's still early, but this jury is deliberating in favor of finding Gatsby innocent on charges of being just another over-engineered JS framework.
+It's still early, but this jury is deliberating in favor of finding Gatsby innocent on all charges of being just another over-engineered JS framework.

 [^1]: [AWS s3 pricing](https://aws.amazon.com/s3/pricing/)